 This is a quick reference guide to medical emergencies; it is not intended to be a substitute for the use of professionally trained medical personnel.
 Certification in an American Red Cross “First Aid and Personal Safety Course” is highly recommended.
 Having experience and knowledge in the proper use of a Defibrillator and CPR can save lives.
-Pratt Safety and Security Officers are trained in CPR and AEDs.
+Pratt Department of Public Safety Officers are trained in CPR and AEDs.

-Note: If a victim is seriously injured or ill, immediately call 3540 0r (718)-636-3540.
-If there is a large scale crisis or emergency that affects the surrounding area, it may take some time before EMS, Police or Fire can respond.
+Note: If a victim is seriously injured or ill, immediately call 3540 or 718.636.3540.
+If there is a large scale crisis or emergency that affects the surrounding area, it may take some time before EMS, Police, or Fire can respond.
 That is why it is important to have qualified personnel, trained in first aid who can administer immediate care and provide comfort.
 It can make a difference between life and death or temporary or permanent disability.

 - Stay calm; try to keep the victim calm.